 - Spinal cord injuries (SCI)

 - Internal bleeding

 - Soft tissue injuries

 - Chest injuries

-After a drunk driving accident, seek medical attention right away.
+After a Florida drunk driving accident, seek medical attention right away.
 Many of these injuries require extensive treatment, surgeries, and hospitalizations.
 They may also require the injured party to take weeks, months, or even years away from their job to recover.
 If left undetected, some injuries can become life-threatening.